+As a byproduct, this paper contributes to the fast-evolving literature on interfaces between EVT and Machine Learning \citep[e.g.,][and references therein]{bhatia2021, allouche2022ev, karpov2022, ns2024}. {Within this line, key references that relate with our context are those of \cite{jalalzai2018} and \cite{aghbalou2024}, who introduced predictive approaches for binary classification in extreme regions, while \cite{huet2024regressionextremeregions} extended these perspectives to a regression context.
+Our contribution diverges from these powerful approaches by focusing instead on modeling the probability of cascading extremal events.}

-Finally, we note that our focus differs from that of Hawkes processes \citep{laub2021} in a number of important ways.
+A further distinction is that our focus differs from that of Hawkes processes \citep{laub2021} in a number of important ways.
 The main difference is that our approach should be understood as an extension of the notion of tail dependence coefficient---aiming at quantifying conditional probabilities of extreme events---rather than an attempt to model self-excitation of processes.

 The remainder of this paper is structured as follows.
 In Section~\ref{KAN}, we introduce the proposed methods.
 Section~\ref{extensions} elaborates on extensions.
 Section~\ref{simulation} assesses the performance of the proposed methods through a series of numerical experiments conducted on simulated data.
 Empirical illustrations are provided in Section~\ref{applications}.
-Proofs and technical details are provided in the Appendix, whereas the online supplementary material includes additional computational experiments.
+Technical details are provided in the Appendix, whereas the online supplementary materials includes additional computational experiments and details.